Heart Disease in Minnesota

 How common is heart disease in Minnesota?

-- More than 18% of all deaths in Minnesota are due to heart disease (7,823 deaths in 2016), making it the 2nd-leading cause of death in the state behind cancer.2
+- Almost 19% of all deaths in Minnesota are due to heart disease (8,230 deaths in 2017), making it the 2nd-leading cause of death in the state behind cancer.2

 - In 2016, Minnesotans experienced more than 45,000 acute heart disease hospitalizations.3